liaison/LeetCode/README.md

 # README #

 This is a project that I created to attempt some solutions for the questions in LeetCode site.
-Most of the solutions are coded in Java, though some of them are implemented in Python.
+At the beginning, most of my solutions are coded in Java, though nowadays more and more are implemented in Python.

 ### Organization ###

-* Usually a source file corresponds to solutions to a single question.
+* A source file corresponds to a single question, which can contain several solutions.

 * In some cases, I aggregated several solutions into a single file to several questions that share the same context or spirit.